-The small rundown village of Isil Thania is the setting for our story.
-Your band of adventurers has travelled from afar to witness the annual Star Light Festival in which an eerie light comes down from a one of the tower star for one night only making the night into day.
+The small run down village of Isil Thania is the setting for our story.
+Your band of adventurers has travelled from afar to witness the annual Star Light Festival, in which an eerie light comes down from a star for one night only making the night into day.

-While sitting at the RAIN-BOW BAR waiting for the day of the Festival, a small twisted man approaches saying, "There's more adventure here for the brave of heart than meets the eye.
+While sitting at the RAINBOW BAR waiting for the day of the Festival, a small twisted man approaches saying, "There's more adventure here for the brave of heart than meets the eye.
 If you want a real challenge ask the bartender about WINE."
 With that he giggles and disappears down a sewage pipe.

 Your first task will be to locate the RAINBOW BAR to the south of the Guild and enter the sewers below the city.
-Those of you familiar with The Bard's Tale series will recognize these levels as the exact ones found in Bard's Tale I: Tales of the Unknown.
+Those of you familiar with The Bard's Tale series will recognise these levels as the exact ones found in Bard's Tale I: Tales of the Unknown.